truenas/documentation/static/includes/TCNASUserAndGroup.md

 You can also allow users to authenticate with Samba, connect from a Windows machine with their Microsoft account, and use sudo commands.

 Select **Locked** to prevent the user from logging in or using password-based services.
-Locking an account is only possible when **Disable Password** is not selected in SCALE (Bluefin or Cobia) and a password is created for the user account on the TrueNAS SCALE system.
+Locking an account is only possible when **Disable Password** is not selected in SCALE (Bluefin or Cobia) and a password is created for the user account on the TrueNAS system.
 Click **NEXT** to open the **Create** confirmation wizard screen.

 ![NASUser4](/images/TrueCommand/Dashboard/NASUser4.png "Create NAS User Authentication Screen")